How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 4. Set up your blog theme

-5. Set up your WordPress setting
+5. Set up your WordPress settings

 6. Set up your legal pages